izdanhan/toolbox/README.md

 - Expand `docs/` with your own knowledge base (Linux tips, Git workflows, troubleshooting).
 - Add new **aliases** under `aliases/` and sync across systems.
 - Create **templates** for script or document types you use often.
-- Gradually grow this repo into your **go-to toolbox** for all environments.
+- Grow this repo into your **go-to toolbox** for all environments.
+- Maintain repo structure and consistency using [toolbox maintenance](docs/workflows/toolbox_maintenance.md).